Units of twisted group rings and their correlations to classical group rings: Introduction

-Finally, in the last sections we apply all the above machinery to study the case that $\G = G \times C_2^m$ for some $m$.
-Note that the number of simple components of the group algebra increase exponentially with $m$, which makes this extensions more subtle as it first looks like.
-In \Cref{subsection reduing elem ab 2-subgroups} we give a description of $\U(\Z^{\gamma}[G\times C_2^m])$ for $[\gamma] \in H^2(G\times C_2^m, \Z^*)$ in terms of $\U(\Z^{\Res(\gamma)}[G])$, see \Cref{th reducing off an elemantary abelian subgroup}.
-From this we are able to deduce the following:
+Finally, in Sections \ref{section elem ab description} and \ref{section desciprtion D8 times elem abelian 2-group} we apply all the above machinery to study the case that $\G = G \times C_2^m$ for some $m$ and some $[\gamma] \in H^2(\Gamma, \Z ^*)$ inflated from $[\delta]\in H^2(G, \Z ^*)$.
+Note that the number of simple components of the group algebra increases exponentially with $m$, which for the investigations of unit groups makes these extensions more subtle as it first looks likes.
+In \Cref{subsection reduing elem ab 2-subgroups} we give a description of $\U(\Z^{\gamma}[G\times C_2^m])$ in terms of $\U(\Z^{\delta}[G])$, see \Cref{th reducing off an elemantary abelian subgroup}.
+As an application, we are able to deduce the following result.
+Recall that $G$ is said to have a normal complement in $\U (\Z [G])$ if $\U (\Z [G])=N\rtimes (\pm G)$ for some normal subgroup $N$.
+If a torsion free complement $N$ exists then the integral isomorphism problem has a positive answer for $G$ (see for example \cite[Proposition (30.4)]{SehgalBook93}).
+Also recall that $G$ satisfies the Higman subgroup property if every finite subgroup $H \leq V(\Z G)$ is isomorphic to a subgroup of $G$ (this property was asked for the first time in Graham Higman's thesis).